davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/set-deep-goal.md

 Bayesian methods are taking over (this is "math" which you assume to be a stable topic to learn about).

+### Historical perspective

+Said another way, it's likely that (given stable human values) we're doing a lot of guessing about the right next "step" in a particular domain.
+For example, we often see many deep learning papers based on roughly the same idea come out at about the same time, building on some recent breakthrough.
+These are like a variety of alternative "steps" that could be taken from the breakthrough; only time will tell which one is the best.
+Time may indicate that another step (that takes longer to discover) is actually better.

+Learning older concepts is not without value, however, in the same way that failed experiments contain information (unfortunately there are many more ways to fail than succeed).
+Many pedagogical materials are essentially a compression of history, skipping over "less successful" results in an effort to focus on the big improvements (similar to a well-compressed git branch).

 ## Future needs affect today

 Future features may change the design of the features you implement today.
 For example, you may